SourangshuGhosh/Bash2048/README.md

 The simple gameplay mechanics (just four directions) allowed it to be used in a promo video for the Myo gesture control armband,and the availability of the code underneath allowed it to be used as a teaching aid for programming; the second-place winner of a coding contest at Matlab Central Exchange was an AI system that would play 2048 on its own.

+## License :

+The Code is Released under the MIT License by Sourangshu Ghosh

+## Author:

+Sourangshu Ghosh